-Participants were in-patients of a rehabilitation clinic in Southern Germany.
+Participants were in-patients of a rehabilitation clinic close to Stuttgart (Southern Germany).
 The clinic stay usually lasted three weeks.
-Each week an average of 48 patients were consecutively recruited to the clinic.
+Each week on average 48 patients were recruited to the clinic.
 Two weeks before the scheduled clinic stay, all patients were informed by mail about the aims and procedures of the study, asked for their willingness to participate and, if they decided to participate, requested to fill out the attached informed consent and first questionnaire (t1).
-Based on data from this t1-assessment, only those patients were included in the further study who met two criteria: (a) diagnosis of a chronic orthopedic condition (arthrosis, chronic back pain, etc.), and (b) self-report of being sedentary (defined as "0 minutes of physical exercise per week").
+Based on data from this t1-assessment, only those patients were included in the further study who met two criteria: (a) diagnosis of a chronic orthopaedic condition (arthrosis, chronic back pain, etc.), and (b) self-report of being sedentary (defined as "0 minutes of physical exercise per week").
+By applying this strict selection criterion we allocated the limited resources that we had to conduct the MoVo-LISA intervention with specifically trained clinic personnel to the most inactive patients: MoVo-LISA could be offered to only 12 participants per week.
 Participation was on a voluntary basis; there were no disadvantages for patients who refused to participate.